 research foundation for SIT

-How Dr Toula Gordillo’s qualitative research helps you explore unconscious patterns, enhance self-awareness and achieve personal transformation
+Dr Toula’s qualitative research to explore unconscious patterns and achieve personal transformation

 In Jungian psychology, learning happens through three connected ways of knowing: first-person, second-person and third-person inquiry.
 These form the foundation of Story Image Therapy (SIT®) and SIT Shadow Work™.